Mahtwo/m3u8-relativisator/README.md

 <img src="Resources/Readme/android_sharing-UI.png" alt="Screenshot of the Android version showing the sharing file UI" width="360px"/>

 ##	Missing features
--	The Android version of this app is currently missing a "Save As" dialog (Android has one natively but it can't be called within Xamarin as of writing this)
+-	The Android version of this app is currently missing a "Save As" dialog (Android has one natively but it can't be called within Xamarin or MAUI as of writing this)